 Medical Equipment Technician Salary

 The average Medical Equipment Technician in the United States can expect to rake in roughly $14.87 per hour.
 Male Medical Equipment Technicians far outnumber their female contemporaries among those who completed the questionnaire.
 Although just under one in three lack health benefits of any kind, a majority do enjoy medical insurance, and close to one-half get dental coverage, too.
 For the most part, Medical Equipment Technicians enjoy their work and report high levels of job satisfaction.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Medical Equipment Technician